modxorg/Docs/en/extending-modx/getting-started/tutorial/index.md

 <object class="modChunk" table="site_htmlsnippets" extends="modElement">
 ```

 The _class_ property tells you what the name of the class will be.
-The _table_ property shows the actual MySQL table, and _extends_ shows what object it extends. modElement is a base class for all Elements in MODx - snippets, modules, chunks, templates, etc.
+The _table_ property shows the actual MySQL table, and _extends_ shows what object it extends. modElement is a base class for all Elements in MODX - snippets, modules, chunks, templates, etc.

 ``` xml
 <field key="name" dbtype="varchar" precision="50" phptype="string" null="false" default="" index="unique" />